folio-org/ui-okapi-console/doc/running-a-complete-system.md

 > facilities will no longer work without a logged-in user who has the
 > relevant permissions.
 Instead, it is now necessary to set up
 > authentication services and populate them with suitable users,
-> credentials and permssions.
+> credentials and permissions.
 To be documented.

 ### Run the Stripes UI